alaskanlc/lexweb/pages_md/mac_keyboard.md

 This page offers a keyboard layout file to assist with Gwich’in diacritics, plus installation and usage instructions.

+## Background

+Current convention for Gwich’in transcription uses several unusual diacritics added Latin characters (graphemes) to represent low and nasal vowel tones.
+While single Unicode characters exist for low tones (grave accented vowels) and nasals (vowels with ogneks), no single Unicode characters exist for the combination of both (e.g., ą̀), and Unicode combining characters must be used.
+See the table below for the characters codes used.
+These combining Unicode characters should display correctly in most situations, but please not that some fonts and applications may displace the combining character to the left or right.

 ## Installation

 ### 1. Download keyboard file